g4m817/llm-attention-head-instability/README.md

 The question that sparked it was:

-> *“Is there something interestingt that surfaces in attention across layers with prompt injections versus benign prompt?”*
+> “Do prompt injections leave distinctive signatures in attention across layers compared to benign prompts?”

-This repo is the result of me probing and analyzing the results here: https://github.com/g4m817/llm-gather-inference-metrics
+This repository is my attempt at answering that question.
+To probe it, I first built [llm-gather-inference-metrics](https://github.com/g4m817/llm-gather-inference-metrics), which collects internal data during generation.
+Analyzing those metrics led to this proof-of-concept.

 ---